Unsupervised Neural Machine Translation for Low-Resource Domains via Meta-Learning: Proposed Approach

 where $\beta$ is another learning rate in the meta-test phase.
-Since Eq.~\eqref{eqn:meta_test.2} requires the second-order gradient, the equation is simplified with the first-order gradient by replacing the second-order term. \citet{finn2017model} showed that the first-order approximation of the meta-learning maintains the performance while minimizing the computational expenses.
-The overall \toolnameMeta is summarized in Algorithm~\ref{alg:maml}.
+Since Eq.~\eqref{eqn:meta_test.2} requires the second-order gradient, the equation is simplified with the first-order gradient by replacing the second-order term. \citet{finn2017model} showed that the first-order approximation of the meta-learning maintains the performance while minimizing the computational cost.

-To handle a data scarcity issue from a meta-learning perspective, it is critical to be able to learn to properly adapt an initial model to a new domain.
-However, since a small amount of training data in the new domain may cause the model to overfit, it is also important for our model to maintain knowledge previously learned from high-resource domains.
-To address this issue, we extend the existing meta-learning approach via two novel losses, which we call aggregate-domain and cross-domain losses.
-The former contributes to capturing those knowledge, called aggregate-domain knowledge, that is applicable to multiple source domains simultaneously, i.e., aggregate-domain generalization.
-On the other hand, the latter encourages our model, after trained using a particular domain, to generalize well to another domain, i.e., cross-domain generalization.
+To handle a data scarcity issue from a meta-learning perspective, it is critical to be able to make the initialized model to adapt to a data-scarce domain.
+However, since a small amount of training data in the new domain may cause the model to overfit and prevent utilizing high-resource domain knowledge, it is important to incorporate high-resource domain knowledge and generalizable knowledge into optimal initial parameters.
+To address this issue, we extend the existing meta-learning approach via two novel losses, which we call \rv{an aggregated meta-train loss and a cross-domain loss}. \rv{The former contributes to incorporating those high-resource domain knowledge into optimal initial parameters, while the latter encourages our model, after trained using a particular domain, to still generalize well to another domain, i.e., cross-domain generalization.}

-The mathematical definition of these losses will be discussed later.
-Furthermore, we empirically validate the effectiveness of each loss in Section~\ref{ablation}.